-I would suggest bringing a nice, plain hanger for the wedding dress.
+I would suggest bringing a nice, plain hanger for the wedding dress or attire.
 Wooden hangers photograph especially well, no matter the finish.

 Where to Get Ready